 The primary focus of your exegetical essay is the Gospel text itself.
 Follow the method in the suggested outline practised in class and contained in the lecture notes.
-Presentation is to be a formal essay with critical references to at least five commentaries and scholarly articles, footnotes, and bibliography, including those listed in Moodle Week 4.
+Presentation is to be a formal essay with critical references to at least seven commentaries and scholarly articles, footnotes, and bibliography, including those listed in Moodle Week 4.

-3. Thematic essay (2,000 words)
+3. Thematic essay (2,400 words)

-Write an essay of approximately 1,500 words on the topic: "The poor and the marginalised in the Gospel according to Luke"
+Write an essay of approximately 1,500 words on the topic:

+"The poor and the marginalised in the Gospel according to Luke"

 The thematic essay will include identifying and interpreting select passages from the Gospel of Luke on this topic.
-Conclude with some reflections on how what you have written might apply to the contemporary needs of humanity within the church and/or more broadly.
+Conclude with some reflections on how what you have written might apply to the contemporary needs of humanity within the church and/or in society in general.
+Presentation is to be a formal essay with critical references to at least seven commentaries and scholarly articles, footnotes, and bibliography.